 This Day in History: Vermont Passes Marriage Equality Legislation

-April 7, 2013 by Carolyn Simon, Associate Director of Digital Media
+April 7, 2013 by Carolyn Simon, Deputy Director of Digital Media

 Four years ago today, Vermont became the first state to embrace marriage equality via the legislative process - joining Massachusetts, Connecticut and Iowa in allowing same-sex couples to marry.